 AIRPLUS 70 Pint Dehumidifier for Home and Basement

 AIRPLUS’s 70-pint dehumidifier fits you best if you need steady moisture removal in large spaces.
 You can cover up to 4,500 sq. ft., so it works well in basements, bedrooms, bathrooms, and other roomy areas.
-It pulls up to 70 pints a day at 86°F and 90% RH, helping you improve indoor air quality fast.
+It pulls up to 70 pints a day at 86°F and 90% RH, helping you improve indoor air comfort fast.
 Use the continuous drain hose for hands-off water removal, or let auto shutoff protect you when the tank fills.
 You can switch between dehumidification, drying, and fan modes, and the simple five-button layout keeps operation easy.

 Best For: Homeowners who need reliable moisture removal in large spaces like basements, bedrooms, and bathrooms, with easy operation and continuous drainage.